 Your approach of boasting in weakness now aligns your thinking to a position to trust God’s sovereign care in your life and to seek Him, pray, and discern His mind in the situation.
 As “self” empties your vessel, spiritual stability is gained, leading a restful heart (Psalm 131).

 This necessity is a critical spiritual battle tactic for the believer.
 You kill self by mocking it through boasting in weakness.
 A proud man cannot boast in weakness, but a humble believer now becomes a conduit for the mighty God.
 Humility is the first and greatest assignment for the Christian.

 Until a humility which will rest in nothing less than the end and death of self; which gives up all the honor of men as Jesus did, to seek the honor that comes from God alone; which absolutely makes and counts itself nothing, that God may be all, that the Lord alone may be exalted–until such a humility be what we seek in Christ above our chief joy, and welcome at any price, there is very little hope of a religion that will conquer the world. – Andrew Murray

-God’s use of suffering in your life is a difficult doctrine to embrace, but necessary for you to respond, not only respond rightly to fallen life but to also experience the fullness of Christ.
+God’s use of suffering in your life is a difficult doctrine to embrace, but necessary for you to respond not only rightly to fallen life but also to experience the fullness of Christ.